holochain/docs-pages/src/concepts/2_application_architecture.md

 6. ![](https://i.imgur.com/OJnabKc.png)
 Each user runs their own copy of the entire stack.
 They become an **agent** or **node** in a peer-to-peer network of agents using the same app.
 Each DNA in the hApp has its own separate, private network and distributed data store.
 The Conductor handles communication between agents.

 The clean separation between layers and components gives you and your users a lot of flexibility.
 You can mix and match components, creating rich experiences that rely on, augment, or replace existing components.
-Holochain has some similarities to [microservices](https://en.wikipedia.org/wiki/Microservices), with one difference---each user has their own copy of the microservices and GUI and is responsible for their own computing and storage.
+Holochain has some similarities to [microservices](https://en.wikipedia.org/wiki/Microservices), with one difference&mdash;each user has their own copy of the microservices and GUI and is responsible for their own computing and storage.
 We call this **agent-centric computing**, and it's what makes Holochain special.

 ## Learn more